 This post may contain affiliate links which won't change your price but will share some commission.

-Naturally sweet and savory: Maple syrup brings out the squash’s caramelized edges, while herbs add depth and balance.
+Naturally Sweet and Savory: Maple syrup enhances the squash's natural sweetness while herbs add balance.

 - acorn squash.
 Look for one that feels heavy for its size and has deep green skin.
 Slice into even pieces so they cook uniformly and roast beautifully.